 DreamCloud and Saatva both offer some of the best mattresses around.
 And they're particularly known for their premium hybrid mattresses.
 So if you feel like you’re trapped or sinking when you lie on a memory foam mattress, but find the inconsistent support of a sprung mattress uncomfortable, they’re very much worth investigating.

-In this article, we’ll compare the Saatva Classic mattress with the DreamCloud Luxury Hybrid mattress (head to our DreamCloud review for more on that one).
+In this article, we’ll compare the Saatva Classic mattress with the DreamCloud Luxury Hybrid mattress (head to our DreamCloud review and our Saatva Classic mattress review for more on each model individually).
 Both are hybrid mattresses constructed from a mixture of pocketed coils and foam, with a soft and bouncy pillow-top, and are in truth they're pretty similar in terms of quality and finish.
 So we'll focus on the small but important details that will help you choose between them.

-One quick tip before we start: if you're thinking of purchasing from either brand, head to our guides to the DreamCloud Black Friday deals or Saatva Black Friday deals and discount codes first, to ensure you don't miss a bargain.
+One quick tip before we start: if you're thinking of purchasing from either brand, head to our guides to the best DreamCloud deals and discount codes or Saatva mattress promo codes and coupons first, to ensure you don't miss a bargain.

-- Browse all the bargains: here are the best Black Friday mattress deals
+- Browse all the bargains: here are the best cheap mattress deals

 - Complete your sleep setup with one of the best duvets